Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 All applications are to be submitted via SmartyGrants.
 This online application system will allow applicants to save, develop and print out applications before they are submitted.
 Supporting material can be attached to the online application.

-A budget table is required to support your application.
-This is a critical aspect of your submission.
-Before you apply, it is highly recommended you review a budget table example to assist you with developing your budget.
+A budget table is required to support an application.
+This is a critical aspect of the submission.
+Before applying, it is highly recommended the applicant reviews a budget table example to assist you with developing your budget.

-If your organisation is on contaminated land, you should discuss your project with Council’s Contaminated Land Officer to understand the additional costs you will incur due to your contaminated land status.
-If your organisation is on a closed landfill site, please refer to Council’s Landfill Lessee Guide.
+If an organisation is operation on contaminated land, the applicant should discuss their project with Council’s Contaminated Land Officer to understand the additional costs they may incur due to contaminated land status.
+If an organisation is on a closed landfill site, please refer to Council’s Landfill Lessee Guide.

-Once you have submitted an application through SmartyGrants, you will receive an email confirming receipt of the application.
+Once an application has been submitted through SmartyGrants, the applicant will receive an email confirming receipt of the application.
 The submitted application will be kept confidential and the contents will not be disclosed to any person outside the application and Assessment Process.

 See the schedule of program dates for notification timeframes on Council’s website.